dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

     Topological Hierarchical
     Decomposition](https://arxiv.org/abs/1811.10658) arXiv preprint
     arXiv:1811.10658.

+[^freud-was-a-showboater]: "After they broke up, Freud had big penis
+    envy....
+Freud was kind of a fraud actually.
+A real showboater."
+    Although, Freud was a true genius, though perhaps not to the same degree of Jung.

 [^adversarial-network]: Romano, Y., Aberdam, A., Sulam, J. and Elad,
     M., [Adversarial Noise Attacks of Deep Learning